 Regulatory acceptance of non-animal techniques in one region or country is an open door to international harmonisation and the wider statutory elimination of animal methods.
-The Consortium and its members contribute to harmonisation efforts through the following:
+The Science Consortium and its members contribute to harmonisation efforts through the following:

 - Membership in the European Union Reference Laboratory for alternatives to animal testing (EURL ECVAM) Stakeholder Forum (ESTAF)

 - Stakeholder status with the European Chemicals Agency (ECHA)

 - Stakeholder status with the European Medicines Agency (EMA)

 - Participation in the OECD as a member of the International Council on Animal Protection in OECD Programmes (ICAPO)